 Second Circuit Hears Consolidated Unpaid Intern Cases

 We have previously discussed Glatt v.
 Fox Searchlight Pictures, the case in which two interns succeeded in a lawsuit against Fox on the grounds that its failure to pay them a minimum wage and overtime during their unpaid internship was illegal under New York and federal wage and hour laws.

 Another case, Wang v.
 The Hearst Corporation, decided a year prior to Glatt, was less favorable for interns.
 The court there applied a different test from the one utilized in Glatt and found that the interns were not entitled to compensation under New York State and federal law.

 Not surprisingly, both cases were appealed and the 2nd Circuit, a federal appellate court, and heard oral arguments on them earlier this year.
 No opinion has been issued on either case, but we are awaiting the outcome which will significantly impact the rights of interns in New York.

 The cases have gained such widespread media attention and public support that many employers have already begun shifting how they treat unpaid interns.

 Wage and Hour Cases

 Cases related to non-payment of minimum wage and overtime are not limited to interns.
-Employees are entitled to minimum wage for their work and often, overtime pay for hours over 40 per week.
-If you have not been paid or have been underpaid by your employer contact the New York employment law attorneys at Joseph & Norinsberg at (212) JUSTICE or email@example.com.
+Wage and hour complaints occur from employees of all different industries who are entitled to the minimum wage for their work and often, overtime pay for hours over 40 per week.
+If you have not been paid or have been underpaid by your employer contact the New York employment law attorneys at Joseph & Norinsberg at (212) JUSTICE or firstname.lastname@example.org.